dougeby/IntuneDocs/intune/macos-device-features-settings.md

 - **Password expiration notification** (Kerberos only): Enter the number of days before a password expires that users get notified that their password will expire. **Not configured** (default) uses `15` days.
 - **Password expiration** (Kerberos only): Enter the number of days before the device password must be changed. **Not configured** (default) means user passwords never expire.
 - **Principal name** (Kerberos only): Enter the username of the Kerberos principal.
 You don't need to include the realm name.
 For example, in `user@contoso.com`, `user` is the principal name, and `contoso.com` is the realm name.
 - **Active Directory site code** (Kerberos only): Enter the name of the Active Directory site that the Kerberos extension should use.
-You may not need to change this value, as the Kerberos extension usually automatically finds the Active Directory site code.
+You may not need to change this value, as the Kerberos extension may automatically find the Active Directory site code.
 - **Cache name** (Kerberos only): Enter the Generic Security Services (GSS) name of the Kerberos cache.
 You most likely don't need to set this value.
 - **Password requirements message** (Kerberos only): Enter a text version of your organization's password requirements that's shown to users.
 The message is shown if you don’t require Active Directory’s password complexity requirements, or don’t enter a minimum password length.
 - **App bundle IDs** (Kerberos only): **Add** the app bundle identifiers that should use single sign-on on your devices.
 These apps are granted access to the Kerberos Ticket Granting Ticket, the authentication ticket, and authenticate users to services they’re authorized to access.